malkhamis-panw/gaia/doc/documentation.md

 Type: `[][]string`

-A tag or tag expression identifying the Defender(s) that should implement the specified host service(s).
+A tag or tag expression identifying the enforcer(s) that should implement the specified host service(s).

 ##### `updateTime` [`autogenerated`,`read_only`]